World Naturopathic Federation (WNF) - Rapid Reviews of herbs & nutrients and their benefit in upper respiratory tract infections (URTI)

 [xi] The effects of Hedera helix on viral respiratory infections in humans: a rapid review.
 Authors: Larisa AJ Barnes, Matthew Leach, Dennis Anheyer, Danielle Brown, Jenny Carè, Romy Lauche, Daen N Medina, Tobey-Ann Pinder, Andrea Bugarcic, Amie Steel.

-The following is a review I wrote of the current research on exercise and virial disease.
+The following is a review I wrote of the current research on exercise and viral disease.
 It is a researched review of the academic literature for the Naturopaths and Medical Herbalist of New Zealand Incorporation (NMHNZ).
 It is just one part of many reviews that the NMHNZ will be forwarding to the government to show that Naturopathic Practice is a research based modality and should be considered an essential service to New Zealand.
 We can provide an essential service to the public, particularly in the area of prevention and recovery from viral infections (among other things).
 Due to the nature of this article, many may simply want to read the introduction and the conclusion.

 It is certainly evident (and should be obvious) that regular exercise is one of the pillars of healthy living.
 Although often considered to suppress the immune system, epidemiological evidence demonstrates that regular physical activity (both aerobic and resistance training) reduces the incidence of many chronic diseases in older age, including communicable diseases such as viral and bacterial infections (Baik et al., 2000; Romaniszyn et al., 2014), as well as non-communicable diseases such as cancer and chronic inflammatory disorders (Warburton & Bredin, 2017).